 Eleanor: “You aren’t like us.”

-Rachel: “You don’t want Nick to be happy.”
+Rachel: “And, you don’t want Nick to be happy.”

 Rachel has the winning tile.
 She hides it, though, and lets Eleanor think she wins the game.
 But, Rachel’s real winning tile is her love for Nick:

 “There’s no winning.
 If he chooses me, he’ll lose his family.
-If he chooses you, he’ll resent you.
+And, if he chooses you, he’ll resent you.
 I know I’m enough.
-But, when he marries another lucky girl and you’re playing with your grandchildren, I want you to remember that it’s because of me: a poor, low class, immigrant girl, raised by a single-mom, who didn’t want him to lose his mother again.”
+But, when he marries another lucky girl and you’re playing with your grandchildren, I want you to remember that it’s because of me: a poor, low-class, immigrant girl, raised by a single mom, who didn’t want him to lose his mother again.”

-Crazy Rich Asians ends as Nick shows up on the airplane before Rachel takes off for NYC.
+Crazy Rich Asians ends – as Nick shows up on the airplane before Rachel takes off for NYC.
 He won’t let her go without him.
-He proposes again to a cheering crowd – but this time, with Eleanor’s emerald ring.
+And, the courageous, determined, Nick proposes again to a cheering crowd.
+But this time, with Eleanor’s emerald ring.

 Is this a peace offering?
-Or is it a backhanded way to let Rachel know that if she marries her son, she’s expected to play a role she can only fail at: being as good at self-sacrifice as Eleanor?
+Or is it a backhanded way to let Rachel know that if she marries her son, she’s expected to play a role she can only fail at?
+And that role is: being as good at self-sacrifice as Eleanor.

-The best ending would be Eleanor’s acceptance and support.
+What would the best ending be?
+That the ring means Eleanor’s acceptance and support.
 Yet, Eleanor’s emerald might be another attempt to play the winning hand.

 Envy doesn’t give up easily.